SecretLake/hitomezashi-patterns/README.md

 # Hitomezashi Patterns

+## Introduction

 Recently I've seen a [video by Numberphile](https://www.youtube.com/watch?v=JbfhzlMk2eY&t=262s) on how hitomezashi patterns: what they are and how to generate them.

 I thought the patterns looked amazing and wrote a quick and dirty solution for generating (& coloring) them with Vue.js.

+The final app can be tested on GitHub pages: https://secretlake.github.io/hitomezashi-patterns/

+Please note: this is a quick playground project, so no tests, optimizations, etc.

+## Generating a pattern

 You can generate a new pattern based on a random sequence of 1/0 by simply clicking on "Draw Pattern".